S. M. Shrinagesh

-General Satyawant Mallanna Shrinagesh (also known as Satyavant Shrinagule Mallannah) (11 May 1903 – 27 December 1977) was an Indian military officer who served as 3rd Chief of Army Staff of the Indian Army from 14 May 1955 till 7 May 1957.
-After retirement he served as the Governor of Assam from 14 October 1959 to 12 November 1960 and again from 13 January 1961 to 7 September 1962.
-He was the Governor of Andhra Pradesh from 8 September 1962 to 4 May 1964 and Governor of Mysore from 4 May 1964 to 2 April 1965.
+General Satyawant Mallanna Shrinagesh (also known as Satyavant Shrinagule Mallannah) (11 May 1903 – 27 December 1977) was an Indian military officer who served as 2nd Chief of Army Staff of the Indian Army from 14 May 1955 till 7 May 1957.
+After retirement he served as the governor of Assam from 14 October 1959 to 12 November 1960 and again from 13 January 1961 to 7 September 1962.
+He was the governor of Andhra Pradesh from 8 September 1962 to 4 May 1964 and governor of Mysore from 4 May 1964 to 2 April 1965.
 He also served as principal of the Administrative Staff College of India in Hyderabad, Hyderabad State from 1957 to 1959.

 Early life and education

-Shrinagesh was born in Kolhapur, Maharashtra, the eldest son of Dr. Shrinagesh Mallannah, in a Kannada speaking Lingayat family influenced by Brahma Samaj.
+Shrinagesh was born in Kolhapur, Maharashtra, the eldest son of Dr. Shrinagesh Mallannah, into an ethnic Kannadiga Lingayat family influenced by Brahma Samaj.
 His father was the personal physician to H.E.H.
 Mir Sir Osman Ali Khan Asaf Jah VII, the Nizam of Hyderabad.
 His mother was Ahalyabai, daughter of Krishnaji Kelavkar.
 Born in 1903 at Kolhapur, Maharashtra he went to West Buckland School in England and entered the University of Cambridge in 1921.

 He was among the earliest batches of Indians to be nominated for the Royal Military College, Sandhurst, in England.
 He won the Quetta Cup for the best man at arms entering the Indian Army in 1923.